magicmq/docs-translator/README.md

 ## Logging

 DocsTranslator generates log files in the `logs` folder of the working directory.
-A separate log file is created for each log file, and .
+A separate log file is created for each job as well as a master log file for the main thread.
 Log files are created fresh for each run of the application- they are not appended.

 ## Settings